gaurav0to1/gaurav0to1.github.io/index.md

-# Your Name
-Gaurav Kumar
+# Gaurav Kumar
 ## Biography
-I am a software engineer with expertise in deep learning...
+I am a researcher with expertise in machine learning, NLP, and computer vision.
+Currently pursuing M.Tech in Data Science & AI at IIT Madras.

 ## Interests
 - Deep Learning